Tool timeOriginally published 2005 in Atomic: Maximum Power Computing Last modified 16-Dec-2014.

 Quartz - which easily scratches even the hardest glass - is 7 on the Mohs scale, but diamond is about 15 times as hard as it.

-You can get very nice diamond cards from various companies that also make knives, plus a few specialists like Eze-Lap.
+You can get very nice diamond cards, and files, and paddles, and little sticks, and rods, and various other form-factors, from companies that also make knives, and from a few specialists like Eze-Lap.
 You can get good-enough diamond cards, however, from many of the same discount stores that sell the suspiciously cheap Chinese kitchen knives on which you can practice sharpening.

 Less than ten bucks is the going rate for a set of three differently graded cards.
 Add another two bucks for an almost-straight butcher's steel (which you use to realign the edge on a knife, not sharpen it), and you're done!